 It would be a mistake to pigeonhole Mürren as simply beautiful views and gentle family ski days.
 Once a year the resort hosts perhaps the most famous amateur ski race in the world –the aptly-named Inferno.
 Founded by some nutty Brits in 1928, it sees 1,850 people hurtle down an exhausting 14.7 km course, presenting the longest downhill race in the world, either amateur or professional.
 You will need technical expertise, stamina and a strong propensity for risk to participate.

-While the race is unlikely to go ahead in 2020, the 2021 edition most certainly will.
-Unfortunately, all the spots have been allocated, so you might have to settle for being a spectator.
+While the 2021 race was cancelled, Murren is already planning the 2022 Inferno races for 19-22 January.
+Registration is open from June until 15th September 2021 and, although they usually receive upwards of 2500 applications for just 1850 places, it’s worth a go.
 You can of course recreate the course yourself anytime during the season.
 Pretend the marshals are keeping a beady eye on you (and maybe those Bond baddies).

 All in all, I love Mürren.
 It's classy, sophisticated and offers an old-school approach to a family ski holiday, making it an ideal destination.